Solved! What Does Poison Ivy Look Like?

 Q: I’m not sure if the plants growing in my yard are poison ivy or something else.
 What does poison ivy look like, and how can I safely identify it?

 Both eastern and western poison ivy grows on the ground.
 Eastern poison ivy can grow upward on trees, shrubs, walls, and fences.
-Homeowners with yards should learn to identify the plant to avoid exposure and get rid of it altogether.
+Homeowners with yards will want to learn to identify the plant to avoid exposure and get rid of it altogether.

 There are various ways to identify poison ivy.
 Successful identification depends on the time of year, the color, and the look of the plant.
-Here’s what to know about what poison ivy looks like.
+Here’s what to know about poison ivy identification.

 A pro can take care of it for you.
 Get free, no-commitment estimates from experts near you.